lumina-desktop/lumina-docs/lumina.rst

 * Multi-monitor support includes the :ref:`Lumina Xconfig` graphical utility for adding or removing monitors from the Lumina session.

-* Simple system controls through the :ref:`System Dashboard` for configuring audio volume, screen brightness, battery status/notifications, and workspace switching.
+* Simple system controls through the system menu for configuring audio volume, screen brightness, battery status/notifications, and workspace switching.

 * Total system search capabilities through :ref:`Lumina Search`, without a daemon eating memory in the background.